ayush-2810/Cpp-Data-Structures/README.md

   - **deleting_ith_node** : This file contains a function which deletes the ith node of the linked list.

   - **palindrome_check** : This file contains a function which checks whether the linked list is palindrome or not.

+  - Duplicate_elimination : This file contains a function which removes/eliminate duplicates from the linked list.